saltstack/salt/doc/topics/tutorials/starting_states.rst

 Once the rules in an SLS are ready, they should be tested to ensure they work properly.
 To invoke these rules, simply execute ``salt '*' state.highstate`` on the command line.
-If you get back only hostnames with a `:` after, but no return, chances are there is a problem with one or more of the sls files.
-Use the ``salt-call`` command:
+If you get back only hostnames with a `':'` after, but no return, chances are there is a problem with one or more of the sls files.
+On the minion, use the ``salt-call`` command:
 ``salt-call state.highstate -l debug`` to examine the output for errors.
 This should help troubleshoot the issue.
 The minions can also be started in the foreground in debug mode: ``salt-minion -l debug``.